-\paragraph{Our contributions} \begin{itemize} \item We describe very tight linearly constrained relaxations for ACOPF.
+\paragraph{Our contributions} \begin{itemize} \item We describe very tight and numerically stable linearly-constrained relaxations for ACOPF.
 The relaxations can be constructed and solved robustly and quickly via a cutting-plane algorithm that relies on proper cut management.
 On medium to (very) large instances our algorithm is competitive with or better than what was previously possible using nonlinear relaxations, both in terms of bound quality and solution speed.
 The robustness of our method is especially prominent in the multi-period setting, where our method is able to provide tight lower bounds with high accuracy, while the nonlinear relaxations are simply out of reach for nonlinear solvers. \item We provide a theoretical justification for the tightness of the SOC relaxation for ACOPF as well as for the use of our linear relaxations.
 As we argue, the SOC constraints (or tight relaxations thereof, or equivalent formulations) are \textit{necessary} in order to achieve a tight relaxation.
 More precisely, we point out that the (linear) active-power loss inequalities (introduced in \cite{bienstock+munoz14}) are outer-cone envelope approximations for the SOC constraints.
-Moreover, the loss inequalities provide a fairly tight relaxation because they imply that every unit of demand and loss is matched by a corresponding unit of generation (a fact not otherwise guaranteed) via a flow-decomposition argument \cite{bienstock15}. \item We demonstrate, through extensive numerical testing, that the warm-start feature for our cutting-plane algorithm is indeed achievable.
+Moreover, the loss inequalities provide a fairly tight relaxation because they imply that every unit of demand and loss is matched by a corresponding unit of generation (a fact not otherwise guaranteed) via a flow-decomposition argument \cite{bienstock15}. \item We demonstrate, through extensive numerical testing, that the warm-start feature for our cutting-plane algorithm is indeed achievable and effective.
 It is worth noting that this capability stands in contrast to what is possible using nonlinear (convex) solvers, in particular interior point methods.
 We also show numerical convergence of the dual variables of active-power balance constraints (which are used as input for computing locational marginal prices). \item The warm-start capability yields practicable and tight relaxations for \textit{multi-period} formulations of ACOPF.
 The tightness of our formulations is certified through a heuristic for such problems. \item We bring forth to the ACOPF literature a discussion on approximate solutions to convex relaxations and their accuracy as lower bounds.
 We argue that linearly-constrained relaxations with convex quadratic objective possess robust theoretical bounding guarantees, in sharp contrast to what nonlinear relaxations such as SOCPs can offer. \end{itemize}